 Difficult cases of VKC can be diagnosed and treated by conjunctival scraping, demonstrating the presence of infiltrating eosinophils.

 VKC usually subsides at the onset of puberty, and treatment is both preventive and therapeutic.
 To prevent flare-ups, the agent that causes the allergy should be avoided if possible.
 Wearing dark sunglasses in the daytime, avoiding dust, and not going out on hot afternoons are also recommended.
 Mast cell stabilizer eye drops can be used at the beginning of the season or the first sign of a flare-up to prevent severe symptoms.

-It is important to begin treatment of VKC immediately upon receiving a diagnosis because the longer a patient suffers with the disease, the chances of developing cataracts or permanent blindness increases.
+It is important to begin treatment of VKC immediately upon receiving a diagnosis because the longer a patient suffers with the disease, there is a decrease in visual function and the chances of developing cataracts or permanent blindness increases.

-Oral administration of montelukast (Singulair), a drug usually prescribed for asthma, has been shown to be an effective treatment of VKC.
-For more information on Montelukast, please contact Merck:
+Oral administration of montelukast (Singulair), a drug usually prescribed for asthma, has also been shown to be an effective treatment of VKC.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.